H.264 Codec – The Definite Guide to Advanced Video Coding (AVC)

 How is a Codec Involved in the Process?

-When video files are encoded, a codec, such as H.264, is used to digitally compress the video.
+When video files are encoded, a codec, such as H.264, is used to digitally compress the video into an AVC video format.

 So, if you have a file that leaves the camera at 8 MB, putting that video through an encoder and using the H.264 codec can compress it down to 4 MB.
 This makes it much easier to transmit from device to device and makes it able to display on a variety of devices.